-Michigan pesticide applicator review sessions, recertifications credits and testing options for fall 2022 and winter 2023
+Michigan pesticide applicator review sessions, recertifications credits, and testing options for winter 2023 through spring 2024

 Frequently asked questions about when and where pesticide applicators can earn education credits or take the certification exam.

 In Michigan, autumn is a time when the commercial agricultural community starts to think about pesticide applicator certifications.
 For some, it may be because the new production season is approaching and they would like to make sure everything is in place before it begins.
 For others, it's because applicator certification credentials expire on Dec.
 31 every third year.

 In service to Michigan agriculture, Michigan State University Extension has developed this short FAQ to help restricted use pesticide (RUP) applicators find the testing and recertification options that work best for them.

 Important note to those who are recertifying: Be sure to have your applicator license number handy when you are attending an education session or taking the exam.

 There are three testing options available:

 - Paper-based in-person exams (with core review sessions) are available through MSU Extension.